Watch Out for These Common “Scams”

 Here are a few of the most common types of fraud targeting seniors.

-The IRS very rarely contacts taxpayers by phone.
+The truth is the IRS very rarely contacts taxpayers by phone.
 Most contact is made through regular mail delivered by the U.S. Postal Service.
 And the IRS never demands immediate tax payment.
 If you receive a call from someone claiming to be a representative of the IRS, never provide any information to the caller.
-If you are worried about simply hanging up, take the caller’s information and contact your local IRS office to verify the authenticity of the call.
+If you’re worried about simply hanging up, take the caller’s information and call your local IRS office directly to verify the authenticity of the call.
 Be aware that IRS scammers may also send fraudulent email or texts to contact taxpayers.

 Technical Support Scams

 The goal of a tech support scammer is to make you believe that there’s a serious problem with your computer.
 They call and pretend to be a technical expert from a trustworthy tech company like Microsoft or Apple, and they tell you it is imperative that they fix the problem immediately.
-Do not believe them.
+DON’T BELIEVE THEM.
 Trusted tech companies will NEVER blind call you to offer services to fix an issue with your computer.
-Simply hang up.
+HANG UP ON THE CALLER.

 Tech scammers also use the Internet to find unsuspecting prey.
-The scam usually comes in the form of a popup that appears on your computer screen window with a dire warning of a security issue on your computer.
-They include a phone number to call for help.
-Do not call.
+The scam usually comes in the form of a pop-up that appears on your computer screen window with a dire warning of a security issue on your computer.
+The pop-up includes a phone number to call for help.
+DO NOT CALL.
 Some of these popups are designed to trick you into accidentally starting a download.
-For this reason, it is best to always close your browser rather than closing the individual pop-up ad.
+DO NOT DOWNLOAD ANYTHING OR FOLLOW LINKS.
+It is always best to close your browser rather than closing the individual pop-up ad.

 Home Repair/Landscaping Scams

 Most homeowners have projects or repairs that need attention.
 Home repair and landscaping scams often involve a call or visit from a handyman, carpenter, or landscaper offering to do some work on your home or yard at a discounted rate.
 Most suggest that they are just finishing up another project in your neighborhood.
 The person then asks for money or your credit card information so the project can be scheduled.
 DO NOT PROVIDE PAYMENT OF ANY KIND.
 In some of these scams, the planned work never takes place.
 If work is performed, the workmanship is often very poor.

 Who hasn’t dreamed of winning the lottery or the grand prize in a sweepstakes or contest?
 With most scams of this type, someone who appears to be “official” contacts you to let you know that you’ve won something substantial.
-The person then says you must pay something upfront before collecting your prize, such as taxes, processing, shipping or handling charges, and/or other fees.
+The person then says you must pay an amount upfront before collecting your prize, perhaps for taxes, processing, shipping or handling charges, and/or other fees.
 SUCH A REQUEST IS A RED FLAG.

 Always be very suspicious of a call, letter, or email with a claim that you’ve won something, especially if you have no memory of entering the contest or purchasing the lottery ticket.
-And remember, legitimate sweepstakes and contests DO NOT require financial payments from winners before a prize is presented.
+Legitimate sweepstakes and contests DO NOT require financial payments from winners before a prize is presented.